mosip/documentation/docs/registration-client-home-page.md

 An operator can initiate the process of registering a new applicant in the MOSIP ecosystem by filling the new registration form with the resident.
 Below are few of the processes that needs to be completed for a new registration.

-1. **Capture consent**- For every registration, the registration client provides an option for the operator to mark an individual's consent from the resident for data storage and utilization.
-The operator marks consent in the checkbox provided after confirming the same with the resident.
-Whether the consent is marked as Yes or No, it will not have any impact on issuance of UIN for that resident and the registration processor will not execute any validations in this regard during packet processing.
+1. **Capture consent**- For every registration, the registration client provides an option for the operator to mark an individual's consent for data storage and utilization.

 2. **Enter demographic data and upload documents**
 If the resident has a pre-registration ID, the operator can auto-populate the demographic data and the documents by entering the pre-registration ID.